-You should really play this sound clip while reading this post:
+You should really play some of her music while reading this post

 I'm very sad to read in the Sun about the death of my favorite Baltimore DJ, K-Swift.
 The poor girl was only 28 and died in a swimming pool accident.
 And when she started mixing a decade ago, she really was a girl in a man's world.